isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Discover Singapore’s hidden biodiversity through an illustrated card collection
-by <strong><a href="https://byeobarelands.com/" rel="noopener nofollow" target="_blank">ByeO Barelands</a></strong>,
+<p>Join <strong><a href="https://byeobarelands.com/" rel="noopener nofollow" target="_blank">ByeO Barelands</a></strong> to
-featuring real local wildlife and their ecological interactions.</p>
-<p>Designed for families, the journey begins indoors through play, continues
-outdoors as you spot these species in real life, and grows into meaningful action through community initiatives and volunteering.</p>
-<p>Start at the table.
+discover Singapore’s hidden biodiversity through an illustrated card collection, featuring real local wildlife and their ecological interactions.
+Designed for families, the journey begins indoors through play, continues outdoors as you spot these species in real life, and grows into meaningful action through community initiatives and volunteering.
+Start at the table.
 Step into the wild.
 Make a difference.</p>
 </td>
 </tr>
 <tr>